Gabriel Nadeau-Dubois: Morasse v. Nadeau-Dubois

-On April 12, 2012, a visual arts student at Laval University, Jean-François Morasse, asked for and obtained an injunction from Justice Jean Hamelin of the Quebec Superior Court against his student association to be able to continue his studies.
+On 12 April 2012, a visual arts student at Laval University, Jean-François Morasse, asked for and obtained an injunction from Justice Jean Hamelin of the Quebec Superior Court against his student association to be able to continue his studies.
 The student, whose provisional injunction was renewed twice, was able to go to class.
-He nevertheless decided to press charges of contempt of court against Gabriel Nadeau-Dubois after having heard what he said to the TV channel RDI on May 13:
+He nevertheless decided to press charges of contempt of court against Gabriel Nadeau-Dubois after having heard what he said to the TV channel RDI on 13 May:

-Even though the injunction was no longer effective since Bill 78 was passed by the National Assembly on May 28, Article 32 of the special law allows for contempt of court procedures to continue.
+Even though the injunction was no longer effective since Bill 78 was passed by the National Assembly on 28 May, Article 32 of the special law allows for contempt of court procedures to continue.
 This article was nicknamed the "Gabriel Nadeau-Dubois clause" by Parti Québécois MNA Véronique Hivon.

 Morasse, who is represented pro bono by Maxime Roy Martel, asked that Nadeau-Dubois be given a prison sentence.
 The prosecutor, who was referred by the Quebec Bar Association, said that Nadeau-Dubois "incited other people not to respect the court's decision.
 And this incitation had a very wide reach, because [Gabriel Nadeau-Dubois] has a lot of media coverage."
 It is the only court case regarding contempt of court relative to an injunction which was given during the student protests.

 Gabriel Nadeau-Dubois, who pleaded not guilty to the accusation, said that the situation was "sad and regrettable".
-The hearings for this case were undertaken on September 27 and 28, 2012, at the Court of Quebec.
-He was found guilty of contempt of court on November 1, 2012.
-On December 2, Nadeau-Dubois launched a campaign called Appel à tous ("appeal to everyone") to raise funds to appeal the verdict.
-On December 5, Justice Denis Jacques sentenced Nadeau-Dubois to 120 hours of community service, but his sentence was suspended until his appeal was decided.
+The hearings for this case were undertaken on 27 and 28 September 2012, at the Court of Quebec.
+He was found guilty of contempt of court on 1 November 2012.
+On 2 December, Nadeau-Dubois launched a campaign called Appel à tous ("appeal to everyone") to raise funds to appeal the verdict.
+On 5 December, Justice Denis Jacques sentenced Nadeau-Dubois to 120 hours of community service, but his sentence was suspended until his appeal was decided.

 In January 2015, Quebec's Court of Appeal overturned the ruling.
 Three justices found for Nadeau-Dubois, who was acquitted.

 Morasse appealed that decision to the Supreme Court of Canada.
-In October, 2016, writing for the majority, Justices Clément Gascon and Rosalie Abella stated that in Nadeau-Dubois's comments, picketing does not equal blocking classes, the latter being contra to the injunction.
+In October 2016, writing for the majority, Justices Clément Gascon and Rosalie Abella stated that in Nadeau-Dubois's comments, picketing does not equal blocking classes, the latter being contra to the injunction.